From pizza earrings to tie-dyed scrunchies: inside Claire’s remarkable turnaround

 At age 9, with a heart-shaped purse full of pocket money, visiting the mall meant one thing: Claire’s.
 Everything in that store felt perfectly designed for me back in the early ’90s, from the pom-pom key rings to the rainbow-shaped earrings and strawberry-flavored lip gloss.

 For generations of women, Claire’s conjures up powerful feelings of nostalgia.
 The brand has been a fixture of the retail landscape since 1971, catering to the unique sensibilities of tween girls.
 Millions of customers have had their ears pierced in the store, an important rite of passage.
 Over the past 50 years, Claire’s has steadily grown to become a global mega-brand.
-It now has 1,400 stores in North America, 900 in Europe, and partnerships with dozens of retailers including Galleries Lafayette in Paris and CVS, along with 6.5 million customers in its loyalty program.
+It now has 2,500 stores in 17 countries across North America and Europe, and partnerships with dozens of retailers including Galleries Lafayette in Paris and CVS, along with 11 million customers in its loyalty program.

 But a decade ago, as sales declined and foot traffic shrank, Claire’s hit choppy waters.
 In 2018, it filed for bankruptcy and closed 189 stores.
 But four short years later, the company has managed to right the ship.
 As retailers faltered during the pandemic, Claire’s grew: Last year, it generated $1.4 billion in revenue and swung a profit, with sales increasing by 51% over the year before.
 Now, not only has it exited bankruptcy, it has filed for an IPO that could raise $100 million.